The Red List of Trains in Japan

 History

 Many units were dramatically refurbished in 1996-2001.
-Front ends have been remodelled as if being completely a different train type, and become able to run Keikyu lines as well.
-However, the refurbishment costed more than estimated so that the company decided not to renovate all.
+Front ends have been remodelled as if being completely a different train type, and become able to run Keikyu as well.
+However, the refurbishment costed more than estimated, and thus the company decided not to renovate all.
 Therefore, 10 out of 24 four-carriage units remained unchanged.

 Current Operations & Future Prospects